yl-ang/tp/docs/DeveloperGuide.md

    2. Test case: `book list`<br>
       Expected: All books added after entering the `clear` command appear in the book list.

-### Finding a book based on tags, author, title

-1. Searching for books based on their titles while there are books with titles matching the provided keywords.
+### Listing all books related to a patron

+1. Listing all books borrowed by or requested by a patron while all books and patrons are being shown.

-   1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose title contains the word "Harry".
+  1. Prerequisites: List all books using the `book list` command.
+List all patrons with `patron list` command.
+Multiple books in the book list.
+Multiple patrons in the patron list.
+First book is borrowed by the first patron.
+Second book is requested by the second patron.

-   2. Test case: `book find n/Harry`
+  2. Test case: `book related 1`<br>
-      Expected: Book list displays all books with titles containing the word "Harry".

-2. Searching for books based on their authors while there are books with authors matching the provided keywords.

-   1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose authors contain the word "Suzanne".
+     Expected: Only the first book is shown in the book list.

-   2. Test case: `book find a/Suzanne`
+  3. Test case: `book related 2`<br>
-      Expected: Book list displays all books with authors containing the word "Suzanne".

-3. Searching for books based on their authors while there are books with authors matching the provided keyword.

-   1. Prerequisites: List all patrons using the `book list` command.
-Ensure that there is at least one book whose tags matching the word "Romance".
+     Expected: Only the second book is shown in the book list.

-   2. Test case: `book find t/Romance`
+  4. Test case: `book related 0`<br>
-      Expected: Book list displays all books with tags matching the word "Romance".
+     Expected: Book list remains unchanged.
+Error details shown in the status message.

+  5. Other incorrect book related commands to try: `book related`, `book related x`, `...` (where x is larger than the size of patron list)<br>
+     Expected: Similar to previous.

 ### Editing a book